What’s Frozen Dead Guy Days all about?

 In 1995 Bo Shaffer, who is now known as the “Ice Man”, applied for a job that was posted by Trygve.
 The “Ice Man” and a team of volunteers deliver 1,600 pounds of dry ice every month to keep Grandpa at a steady -60 degrees Fahrenheit.
 Shaffer has kept Grandpa frozen for over 20 years.
 In 2013, Jane Curtis Gazit of Keep Magnolia Clean has taken over the “Ice Delivery” responsibility for Grandpa & Trygve, keeping the hope alive for his family and all those who have faith in cryonics.
 The story in its entirety is what started this full-fledged winter celebration.
 In 2007, Frozen Dead Guy Days was named by Chicago Tribune as one of the country’s top 100 festivals not to be missed.

 Every year people come from around the world to have a drink with Colorado’s best-known corpse.
 Trygve Bauge calls it “Cryonics” first Mardi Gras.
 Grandpa is soon to be 109 years old and you can guarantee he won’t be celebrating alone.
 There are plenty of creative contests and icy events including: frozen salmon tossing, polar plunging and coffin races.
-Enjoy the entertaining events, amazing live music, delicious food, and much more at the 13th Annual Frozen Dead Guy Days.
+Enjoy the entertaining events, amazing live music, delicious food, and much more on your next visit to Nederland’s annual Frozen Dead Guy Days celebration!